mik-p/advanced_navigation_driver/README.md

 # Settings

 * At this point the driver requires packets 20, 27 and 28.
 These packets are reconfigured automatically by the driver.
 Any previous configuration is lost.
+* Antenna offset can be configured, and is set to zero by default (previous configuration will get lost when the driver is run).
+The units are meters and it is in the spatial coordinate frame (see spatial housing).